Are you looking for day trips from Valencia, either by car or by public transport? Then continue reading!

 Use the EMT Valencia trip planner or Google Maps to work out departure and return times.

 Alternatively, you can book a tour to Albufera which includes a comfortable bus ride to Albufera with an audio tour, a boat ride on the lake and a local lunch with paella in El Palmar.

-About an hour south of Valencia nestled at the foot of a mountain, the town of Xàtiva was an important center of learning and papermaking during the Al-Andalus period of Spain’s Middle Ages.
+About an hour south of Valencia nestled at the foot of a mountain, you find the town of Xàtiva.
+It was an important center of learning and papermaking during the Al-Andalus period of Spain’s Middle Ages.